Contextual Search in the Presence of Adversarial Corruptions: Introduction

-\xhdr{Ulam's game and noisy binary search.} The non-contextual version of our problem bears similarities to \emph{Ulam's game} \cite{UlamOG}, where one wants to make the least number of queries to an adversary in order to identify a target number from the ordered set $\{1,2,\ldots,n\}$.
-The adversary can only inform the player that the queried point is larger/smaller than the target, and may lie at most $C$ times over the course of the game, where $C$ is known to the learner (\cite{Spencer92}, see also \cite{pelc2002searching} for a comprehensive survey).
-Rivest, Meyer, Kleitman, Winklmann, and Spenser~\cite{RMKWS90} provide the optimal solution for this problem which is $\Theta(\log n+C\log\log n+C\log C)$.
-The algorithm proposed (which should be viewed as an \emph{information-theoretic} result for the case of \emph{known} $C$, as it requires exponential running time) is intuitively a halving-type algorithm keeping track of all possible, feasible configurations for the timing of the lies.
+\xhdr{Ulam's game and noisy binary search.} The non-contextual version of our problem bears similarities to \emph{Ulam's game} \citep{UlamOG}, where one wants to make the least number of queries to an adversary in order to identify a target number from set $\{1,2,\ldots,n\}$.
+The adversary can only give binary feedback and may lie at most $C$ times over the course of the game, where $C$ is known to the learner (\cite{Spencer92}, see also \cite{pelc2002searching} for a comprehensive survey).
+Rivest, Meyer, Kleitman, Winklmann, and Spenser \cite{RMKWS90} provide the optimal query complexity for this problem which is $\Theta(\log n+C\log\log n+C\log C)$; further discussion on how this bound relates to our guarantees is provided at the end of Section~\ref{ssec:analysis_adv_irrationality}.
+The algorithm proposed is intuitively a halving-type algorithm keeping track of all possible, feasible configurations for the timing of the lies.
 Our work extends this seminal paper in three directions.
 First, we cover the case of \emph{unknown} $C$.
 Second, we look at the contextual version of the problem.
-Third, our algorithms obtain no-regret guarantees not only for the symmetric and the absolute loss, but for the \emph{pricing} loss as well.
+Third, our main algorithm obtains no-regret guarantees not only for the symmetric and the absolute loss, but for the \emph{pricing} loss as well.
 To achieve these, our algorithms and proof techniques are completely different from \cite{RMKWS90}.
-Ulam's game has also been studied for the case that the lies observed are a constant fraction of the total answers issued \cite{Pelc87, SpencerWinkler}, a constant fraction of the prefix of the answers are lies~\cite{AslamDhagat91}, and the target number is drawn from a known distribution \cite{Dagan2}.
-Our work is also related to works in noisy binary search with stochastic noise.
-Karp and Kleinberg~\cite{KK07} consider the setting where the learner is given $n$ biased coins $p_1\leq p_2\leq\ldots\leq p_n$, and the goal of the learner is to identify an interval $[p_{i'}, p_{i'+1}]$ that contains a given number.
-Nowak~\cite{Nowak08,Nowak09} studies Generalized Binary Search in which the learner wishes to identify a target function among a family of functions satisfying certain geometric properties, when the learner can only receive binary feedback under a stochastic noise model.
-Our work presents two main differences: we consider a contextual version of the problem (instead of non-contextual) and we consider an adversarial noise model (instead of stochastic noise).
+Ulam's game has been studied in multiple different variants~\citep{Pelc87, SpencerWinkler, AslamDhagat91, Dagan2, KK07, Nowak08, Nowak09}; see Appendix~\ref{app:related} for further discussion.